TheCodez/dynamic-occupancy-grid-map/README.md

 \** the NVIDIA GTX 980 is more than twice as fast as the NVIDIA GTX 1050 Mobile

 ## Requirements and Setup
 You need OpenCV, OpenGL, GLFW3, GLEW, GLM and CUDA to compile and run this project.
-You can find the setup instructions for Ubuntu 18.04 LTS and Windows 10 below.
+You can find the setup instructions for Ubuntu (tested for 18.04 LTS and 20.04 LTS) and Windows 10 below.

 <details>
-<summary>Ubuntu 18.04</summary>
+<summary>Ubuntu</summary>

 - OpenCV:
     ```console